-- 3.1.4 In order to maintain the balance between the cathode consumption and arc stability during deposition, a bias voltage ($V{\rm bias}$) of -1000V was used to drive the arc current with pulse repetition rates of 6.0 Hz and a duty cycle of 0.003% for both the graphite and aluminium cathodes, as shown in Table 3.1. - 3.1.5 To eliminate any surface contaminations, both the aluminium and graphite cathodes were arced for 5 minutes at $V{\rm bias}$ of -1500 V (Konkhunthot et al., 2018, 2019).
-To eliminate any surface oxides and provide an active surface for DLC films, the substrate was blasted with carbon ions at a $V{\rm bias}$ of -1500 V, which was greater than the bias employed in the deposition procedure. - 3.1.6 After the vacuum pressure was reduced to 8.5×10^{-4} Pa, the film coating process began.
-Before N doping, ultrahigh purity (UHP) N2 gas was constantly circulated into the chamber, raising the vacuum pressure from the base pressure to 3×10^{-2} Pa; there was a wait of 5 minutes to ensure that the N2 gas was flowing stably within the chamber (Bootkul et al., 2014). - 3.1.7 On the jig, the sample was deposited (a cross region between C and Al) and V{bias} was applied immediately. - 3.1.8 Non-doped DLC (ta-C), nitrogen-doped DLC (ta-C:N), aluminium-doped DLC (ta-C:Al), and aluminium and nitrogen co-doped DLC (ta-C:Al:N) films can all be produced via FCVA deposition, as listed in Table 3.1.
+3.1.4 To maintain the balance between the cathode consumption and arc stability during deposition, a bias voltage (V{bias}) of -1000V was used to drive the arc current with pulse repetition rates of 6.0 Hz and a duty cycle of 0.003% for both the graphite and aluminium cathodes, as shown in Table 3.1.

+3.1.5 To eliminate any surface contaminations, both the aluminium and graphite cathodes were arced for 5 minutes at V{bias} of -1500 V (Konkhunthot et al., 2018, 2019).
+To eliminate any surface oxides and provide an active surface for DLC films, the substrate was blasted with carbon ions at a V{bias} of -1500 V, which was greater than the bias employed in the deposition procedure.

+3.1.6 After the vacuum pressure was reduced to 8.5×10^{-4} Pa, the film coating process began.
+Before N doping, ultrahigh purity (UHP) N2 gas was constantly circulated into the chamber, raising the vacuum pressure from the base pressure to 3×10^{-2} Pa; there was a wait of 5 minutes to ensure that the N2 gas was flowing stably within the chamber (Bootkul et al., 2014).

+3.1.7 On the jig, the sample was deposited (a cross region between C and Al) and V{bias} was applied immediately.

+3.1.8 Non-doped DLC (ta-C), nitrogen-doped DLC (ta-C:N), aluminium-doped DLC (ta-C:Al), and aluminium and nitrogen co-doped DLC (ta-C:Al:N) films can all be fabricated using the FCVA deposition method, as summarized in Table 3.1.